 To understand my reasoning, consider that two things are going to happen:

 1. You’ll wait at least seven months before you get your movie to market.

 2. In those seven months, people will forget about your movie.

-When news of our first feature went viral, thousands of raving fans flooded our website.
-At the time we were Ill-equipped to handle the influx.
-We had no lead capture system in place and our social media strategy was non-existent.
-And because we were so focused on landing a dream distribution deal, we had no idea we were missing opportunity.
+Speaking from experience, thousands of raving fans flooded our website when news of our first feature went viral.
+At the time, we were Ill-equipped to handle the influx.
+We had no lead capture system, and our social media strategy was non-existent.

 Video on demand has created a gazillion ways to sell your movie.
-And as an entrepreneurial filmmaker, you know the importance of sourcing your own audience.
-You also know that social media engagement is essential.
-And if you have done a good job, thousands of people are eagerly awaiting the release of your movie.
+And as an entrepreneurial filmmaker, you know the importance of sourcing your audience.
+You also understand that social media engagement is essential.
+And if you have done an excellent job, thousands of people eagerly await your movie’s release.

 Encoding And Delivery Burns Valuable Time

-If the encoders determine your movie can be repaired in-house, they will place your movie in a queue.
-A technician will then work to repair the source file.
-And assuming the repair is successful, your movie will once again reenter the encoding process.
-If all goes well, your movie will be audited for an eventual delivery to iTunes.
-And once your movie gets to iTunes, Apple will conduct their own quality control and review.
-This can take an additional three to six weeks depending on their capacity.
+If the encoders determine your movie can be repaired in-house, they will place your film in a queue.
+A technician will then work to improve the source file.
+And assuming the repair is successful, your movie will reenter the encoding process again.